-- The lowa statewide adult literacy program met or exceeded 7 out of 10 (70.00%) educational gain benchmarks when calculated against total enrollment. - The lowa statewide adult literacy program met or exceeded 9 out of 10 (90.00%) educational gain benchmarks when calculated against those adult learners who were pre-post assessed.
+- The lowa statewide adult literacy program met or exceeded 7 out of 10 (70.00%) educational gain benchmarks when calculated against total enrollment. - The lowa statewide adult literacy program met or exceeded 10 out of 10 (100.00%) educational gain benchmarks when calculated against those adult learners who were pre-post assessed.

-Table 3 also indicated the educational functioning levels in which the benchmark attainment levels fell below the negotiated benchmark levels for both the "Total Enrollment" and "Pre-Post Assessment" categories.
+Table 3 also indicated the educational functioning levels in which the benchmark attainment levels fell below the negotiated benchmark levels for the "Total Enrollment" category.
 The educational functioning levels of "Beginning Literacy ESL", "Beginning ESL" and "Low Advanced ESL" did not meet the negotiated benchmark levels for the "Total Enrollment" category.
-The educational functioning level of "Low Advanced ESL" did not meet the negotiated benchmark level for the "Pre/Post Assessment" category.
-The educational functioning level of "Low Advanced ESL" did not meet the negotiated benchmark level for either category.
 3

-^{} Source: Iowa's National Reporting System (NRS) Report for Program Year 2005: Table 4, Column B and Table 4B, Column B.
+^{} Source: Iowa's National Reporting System (NRS) Report for Program Year 2006: Table 4, Column B and Table 4B, Column B.

 3 The federal criteria to determine whether educational gain benchmarks were successfully achieved is calculated against the "Total Enrollment" category as opposed to the "Pre/Post Assessment" category.
 Given this criteria, Iowa met or exceeded 7 of 10 (70.00%) of the educational gain benchmarks.
-Conversely, if benchmark attainment is calculated against the pre/post assessment category, Iowa met or exceeded 9 of 10 (90.00%) of the educational gain benchmarks.
+Conversely, if benchmark attainment is calculated against the pre/post assessment category, Iowa met or exceeded 10 of 10 (100.00%) of the educational gain benchmarks.